-If one were to base oneself exclusively on nineteenthcentury sources, it would be hard to escape the conclusion that hierarchy was universally assumed to be a natural and inevitable principle of all human life, deeply embedded in the elevation than her ten-year-old sister.
-In fact, if Malagasy in 1860 were anything like the ones I knew, under ordinary circumstances, no one paid much attention to where five-yearolds sat at all.
+Now, as I say, all this is rather an idealization.
+In practice, such rules always tend to apply to certain contexts, and certain people, more than others.
+It's hard to imagine that even the strictest family would have kept a constant eye on a five-year-old child to ensure she never sat with her head at a higher elevation than her ten-year-old sister.
+In fact, if Malagasy in 1860 were anything like the ones I knew, under ordinary circumstances, no one paid much attention to where five-year-olds sat at all.
 Rules of seniority were observed mainly on more or less formal occasions-in fact, one might say this is what a "formal" occasion was: one in which rules of seniority were strictly observed.
 And this was still true among the people I knew.
 Principles of height and priority were almost entirely ignored in everyday practice, but were carefully observed at ritual moments.
 On mildly formal occasions, they tended to be observed in abbreviated, allusive form: for instance, in the way that, when guests were in the house, anyone getting up to leave the room would always stoop down slightly when walking past those still seated, to indicate they knew they really shouldn't be allowing their heads to be in a position higher than those of anyone older or more exalted than themselves.

 Still, these principles did have an effect on early family experience.
 The issue of fetching and carrying, for example, remained extremely important, even among the relatively educated and not especially traditionally-minded families I knew best in Arivonimamo, and certainly among farmers in the countryside.
 Children's lives, one might say, went through three broad stages.
 During the first, before they could walk, children were usually carried on their mother's backs, or on that of some other female relative.
 As soon as they could get about themselves, however, they were left largely to their own devices.
 We can call this the stage of autonomy.
 When not at school, they were expected to spend their time with other children, who formed a sort of autonomous community of the young, roving about in bands, reappearing only occasionally, mainly at mealtimes.
-During this period-which lasts till eight or tenboys and girls were both treated very indulgently, and not expected to do much of anything around the house.
+During this period-which lasts till eight or ten-boys and girls were both treated very indulgently, and not expected to do much of anything around the house.
 But as soon as a child could walk, their elder sisters and other women of the household would also begin playing at sending them off to fetch small items-often to much amusement if the child wandered off or refused.
 As time went on, tasks grew more serious: it was common in town to send even children of six or seven to buy things at the store, and the child would often return triumphantly to great adulation if he or she had completely the mission successfully.
-The term used for such fetching, maniraka, literally means to send someone as an envoy, agent, or representative (iraka), and is the same verb that's used for more serious household chores, such as sending girls to fetch water, or spell their mothers or sisters from carrying babies, sending boys to carry their parent's tools or packages, all of which also begin around the ages eight to ten.6
+The term used for such fetching, maniraka, literally means to send someone as an envoy, agent, or representative (iraka), and is the same verb that's used for more serious household chores, such as sending girls to fetch water, or spell their mothers or sisters from carrying babies, sending boys to carry their parent's tools or packages, all of which also begin around the ages eight to ten.